The Media Vilifies Black Women. Jordyn Woods Was Just The Latest Casualty.

 Advertisement

 I can't fully understand what Jordyn is going through, as I am far from a celebrity and have never been embroiled in a public scandal to this degree.
-But, I empathise with her because I've been there — vilified for a mistake, my blackness automatically making me be seen as aggressor.
+But, I empathize with her because I've been there — vilified for a mistake, my Blackness automatically making me be seen as aggressor.
 I'm guilty myself of getting caught up in this gossip cycle, feverishly clicking on every story that offered up "new details."
-But, I'm now opting out, because the public dragging of Jordyn Woods, a young black woman who had a lapse in judgment, shouldn't be entertainment.
+But, I'm now opting out, because the public dragging of Jordyn Woods, a young Black woman who had a lapse in judgment, shouldn't be entertainment.

 Advertisement